adamFernandez/react-shopping-cart-sass-partials/README.md

 * Unit testing
 * Progressive enhancement considerations
 * Next gen JavaScript, ES+
-* Use of types
+* Use of types where appropriate

 ## Getting started

-You can use any boilerplate you're used to for getting started.
-A simple and recommended way is to use [Create React App (CRA)](https://github.com/facebook/create-react-app).
+You can use any boilerplate you'd like to for getting started, whether that's one of your own creation or something that already exists.

-To use this:
-- `npx create-react-app app`
-- `cd app`
-- `npm start`
+Don't feel that you need to use any specific frameworks, but focus on what you think is appropriate for the task we've given to you, and the job you're applying for.

 ## FAQs